-4 Implementation and Performance
+4. Implementation and Performance

 We have implemented our system on a PC with a NVIDIA GeForce FX 5950 Ultra graphics card and dual 2.8GHz Xeon processors, although only one processor was utilized for our computations.
 The system uses the OpenGL API.
 We use the vertex array range extension for accelerating shadow volume rendering by storing the vertex information in video memory on the graphics card.
-To perform occlusion queries, we use the GL\NV\occlusion\query extension.
+To perform occlusion queries, we use the GL_NV_occlusion_query extension.

-Both the CPU and the GPU are used for computation.
-The computations are organized so as to maximize parallelism.
+The computations on the CPU and GPU are organized so as to maximize parallelism.
 Occlusion queries for culling and clamping require the CPU to wait for the GPU, so they are performed first.
 Then using data precomputed in the previous frame, the CPU rapidly issues the commands for the ambient pass, shadow volume rendering, and the lit pass.
-While the GPU to processes the commands, the CPU constructs the shadow volumes for the next frame.
+While the GPU processes the commands, the CPU is used for continuous clamping and constructing the shadow volumes for the next frame.
 The CPU computations usually finish before the GPU, so they have no affect on the frame rate.
 We tested the performance of our system on two different scenes: